neuroloops/gatsby-v3--mdx-blog/README.md

 4. Pass Variable (slug)
 5. Run Query in Template using variable (slug)

-## Create Categories Pages Programatically
+## Create Categories Pages Programmatically

 1. Repeat the same steps as posts just for categories.